gomezjuliana/u-angularjs/README.md

 * 008 - [Testing Directives][12]

 ### Install
-To run the examples you should run `gulp serve`, each folder has it's own server and their own dependencies.
+To run the examples run `gulp serve`.
+Each folder has it's own server and their own dependencies.

-Check if you have the following dependences:
+Check if you have the following dependencies:
 * `nodejs v6`
 * `bower`